 Ugbrooke Country Estate, is a truly unique, yet unpretentious nineteenth century boutique Marlborough property, on a 16 acre, elevated site.
 It is set in private park- like grounds with sweeping lawns and marvellous views of the surrounding vineyards, Cook Strait and the North Island.
 To the south are the Kaikoura Ranges and mighty Mt Tapuaenuku.

-Take a 25 minute scenic drive south of Blenheim to find the stunning Awatere Valley. ( see directions on 'contacts' page.)
+Take a 25 minute scenic drive south of Blenheim to find the stunning Awatere Valley ( see directions on 'contacts' page.)
 It is here that you will discover the stately home of Ugbrooke and a huge piece of NZ settler history with roots in Devon, England.
 This single storey brick manor house is renowned for its size and unusual archtitectural features.
 Listed with the NZ Historical Trust, guests staying at Ugbrooke are invited to enjoy all aspects of the property and walk in the grounds, or relax in the Edwardian Dining Room or Chudleigh Bar.
 It is rather like having your own Manor for the duration of your stay.
-Animal lovers will be especially delighted as Ugbrooke is also home to two dogs, two cats, horses, pet sheep and chickens that all adore attention.

 One and a half kilometres of curving, tree lined road lead the visitor to the homestead, a magnificent red brick house of 929m2 (10,000 sq ft.)
 Inside, Ugbrooke offers boutique accommodation with spacious guest rooms, lofty pressed metal ceilings, and extensive timber finishes.